hoangbao1010/banhangtaikho/wp-content/plugins/woocommerce-checkout-manager/readme.txt

 == Description ==

-WooCommerce Checkout Manager customization and field's management alternatives:
+WooCommerce Checkout Fields Manager customization and field's management alternatives:
 * Re-order fields.
 * Rename and higlight.
 * Hide or extend Checkout fields within the Billing, Shipping and Additional sections.

 == WooCommerce Checkout process==

-WooCommerce Checkout Manager allows you to customize the checkout process, including or reducing order's fields collected.
+WooCommerce Checkout Fields Manager allows you to customize the checkout process, including or reducing order's fields collected.
 Our plugin is able to consider your billing data inside checkout page, and recovers all data required by your company process.

 = Force to include shipping address =
 This option allows you to remove the toggle checkbox to display the shipping fields.
 Shipping fields will be always displayed, and the user is forced to complete them.